Annual Review of Immunology: History

 During the 1982 Midwinter Conference of Immunologists at the Asilomar Conference Grounds, a meeting of prominent immunologists was convened to discuss the need for a new journal that published review articles about immunological topics.
 Interest was high, with many meeting attendees agreeing that such a journal would be useful and offering to write a review for the first volume.
 The Annual Review of Immunology was first published in 1983, making it the twenty-fifth journal title published by the nonprofit publisher Annual Reviews.
 As of 2021, it is published both online and in print.
 Some of its articles are available online prior to the volume publication date.

 Scope and indexing

 The Annual Review of Immunology defines its scope as covering significant developments in immunology, including processes of the immune system, etiology of immune disorders, the innate and adaptive immune systems, the production and differentiation of immune cells, control of viral, bacterial, and parasitic pathogens.
 Also of interest is immune control of cancer, immunodeficiency, and autoimmune diseases.
-As of 2022, Journal Citation Reports lists the journal's 2021 impact factor as 32.481, ranking it third of 161 journals in the category "Immunology".
 It is abstracted and indexed in Scopus, Science Citation Index Expanded, MEDLINE, EMBASE, Chemical Abstracts Core, and Academic Search, among others.